-Land-Leases (Communities of Faith Commission Policy)

 Land-lease agreements require the approval of the Communities of Faith Commission.

 The commission may consult with the United Property Resource Corporation and/or Toronto United Church Council before approving a land-lease agreement.

 A community of faith that wishes to enter into a land-lease agreement must demonstrate the potential for its ongoing long-term viability.
-It must also provide a mission plan that demonstrates how the community of faith will continue to provide a United Church presence in their location and/or context.
-Please contact regional staff to obtain guidelines/best practices for viability and a mission plan.
+It must also provide a ministry plan that demonstrates how the community of faith will continue to provide a United Church presence in their location and/or context.
+Please contact regional staff to obtain guidelines/best practices for viability and a ministry plan.

-The community of faith will be expected to include an update on this mission plan in their annual self-assessment.
+The community of faith will be expected to include an update on this ministry plan in their annual self-assessment.